jsaliani92/jsaliani92.github.io/_posts/2017-06-06-Want-To-Stop-Droughts?-Eat-More-Pizza.md

 And I know just the one: **hamburgers**.

-Each year Americans eat around 50 billion hamburgers.
+Each year Americans eat around [50 billion hamburgers](http://www.pbs.org/newshour/rundown/the-hidden-costs-of-hamburgers/).
 That’s six times as many burgers than there are people on Earth!
 And guess how many virtual gallons go into making a regular quarter-pounder?

 <img src="/Hamburger-Gallons.png" align="middle" width="450" height="300">

-That’s right, making a hamburger requires 15 times as much water than a slice of pizza does - adding up to

-**660 gallons per burger!**
+That’s right, making a hamburger requires 15 times as much water than a slice of pizza does - [adding up to **660 gallons per burger!**](http://www.treehugger.com/green-food/holy-cow-burger-just-cost-660-gallons-water-make.html) But why?

-But why?
 Why do hamburgers take so much water to make?

 **The beef!**

 To make that beef patty, farmers need to raise cows.
 To raise cows, farmers need cow feed... a lot of cow feed.
-Anywhere between 10-30 lbs a day for just one cow.
-So, when taking into account the virtual water that goes into making all that cow feed, beef's virtual water comes out to over 1,800 gallons per pound!
-That's one of the largest water footprints in the world, much more than chicken (468 gal/lb), pork (576 gal/lb) and even sheep (1248 gal/lb)!
+Anywhere between [10-30 lbs a day for just one cow](http://beef.unl.edu/cattleproduction/forageconsumed-day).
+So, when taking into account the virtual water that goes into making all that cow feed, beef's virtual water comes out to over [1,800 gallons per pound](http://www.latimes.com/food/dailydish/la-dd-gallons-of-water-to-make-a-burger-20140124-story.html)!
+That's one of the largest water footprints in the world, much more than chicken [(468 gal/lb)](http://www.gracelinks.org/blog/1143/beef-the-king-of-the-big-water-footprints), [pork (576 gal/lb)](http://www.gracelinks.org/blog/1143/beef-the-king-of-the-big-water-footprints) and even sheep [(1248 gal/lb)](http://www.huffingtonpost.com/2014/10/13/food-water-footprint_n_5952862.html)!

 Armed with the knowledge of pizza's low water footprint versus a hamburger's extremely high water footprint, the question emerges: *If enough people eat enough pizza instead of hamburgers, can that save enough water to supply an entire state's population, even one as big as California?

-California residents use around 1.4 trillion gallons of water each year(*2).
-If we substituted about 5% of hamburger's sold per year with two slices of cheese pizza, we would save approximately...yep, you guessed it: 1.4 trillion gallons of water(*3).
+**California residents use around 1.4 trillion gallons of water each year(Citation 2).
+If we substituted about 5% of hamburger's sold per year with two slices of cheese pizza, we would save approximately...yep, you guessed it: 1.4 trillion gallons of water(Citation 3).**

 Boom.

 ## So all we need to do is eat pizza over hamburgers and we're good?

 Yes and no.  Californians have found out over the last month that Mother Nature is still in control of when droughts begin and when droughts end.
-As I write this, huge storm surges are replenishing many of their exhausted surface water reservoirs.
+As I write this, [huge storm surges are replenishing many of their exhausted surface water reservoirs.](http://fortune.com/2017/02/18/california-rain-mudslides-floods/)

-But as Peter Gleick explains in his article A Wet Year Won't Beat California's Never-Ending Drought, it almost doesn't matter...
+But as Peter Gleick explains in his article *[A Wet Year Won't Beat California's Never-Ending Drought*](https://www.wired.com/2017/01/wet-year-wont-beat-californias-never-ending-drought/), it almost doesn't matter...

 "Whether or not the [Californian] drought is officially declared 'over' and emergency restrictions are lifted, we must still face up to the fact that our water system is out of balance, even in a wet year.
 Demands exceed supply, disadvantaged communities don’t have reliable access to safe water, ecosystems are dying, and our water systems are unsustainable and poorly managed."